February 19, 2021 16 Min Read

 When you set intentions for the day, you put what matters to you in the front of your brain.
 It can be small, like staying patient with your toddler, or it can be big, like creating peace in the world.
 By creating focus around your intention, you shift your thought toward it.
 With your thoughts pointed toward what you want, the actions to get there are more fluid.

-Listen as Provider Julia Pontones explains:
+Listen as Coach Julia Pontones explains:

 2. Create a Plan